Technology Guide – Spring 2025

 For information and resources about printing at Monterey, see go.middlebury.edu/printingatMIIS.

-Course Content & Resources via the Course Hub (go/hub/)
+Course Content & Resources (go/hub/)

 The Course Hub (go/hub/) is Middlebury's gateway to course content for students and faculty.
 The Semester Dashboard shows you the resources for all your registered courses – at a glance you can see Canvas sites, course information, and other connected resources.